eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 Bridge hue:bridge:1 [ ipAddress="192.168.0.64", userName="qwertzuiopasdfghjklyxcvbnm1234" ]
 ```

-The bulbs are identified by the number that the Hue bridge assigns to them (also shown in the Hue app as an identifier).
+The devices are identified by the number that the Hue bridge assigns to them (also shown in the Hue app as an identifier).
 Thus, all it needs for manual configuration is this single value like

 ```